Fill the Stage

 January 17, 2025 by Daniel Dignan Leave a Comment

-Moreover, ancient art and the Bible reveal that Jesus was not only considered to be the Messiah, the Son of God, the LORD, and the Savior, but also a philosopher.
+The author shows that the Bible provides thick answers and intentionally so.
+Moreover, ancient art and the Bible reveal that Jesus was not only considered to be the Messiah, the Son of God, the Lord, and the Savior, but also a philosopher.
 Pennington cites texts like John 10:10 and the Sermon on the Mount (Matthew 5-7) as evidence that Jesus was a philosopher of happiness.

-The book explains the importance of emotions and relationships, examines ancient philosophical views that continue to affect Western civilization today, and discusses how Christianity provides emotional renewal and relational restoration between God and man, and between people.
+Furthermore, the book explains the importance of emotions and relationships, examines ancient philosophical views that continue to affect Western civilization today, and discusses how Christianity provides emotional renewal and relational restoration between God and man, and between people.
 The author also helpfully discusses biblical disciplines like reflection and prayer.

 Here are a few short videos from the author about the book.